 If there is reason to suspect a specific condition causing the back pain, the doctor may order various tests:

-- Blood Tests: These help in determining whether there is an infection or other condition that might be causing the pain.
+- Blood Tests: These help determine whether there is an infection or other condition that might be causing the pain.

-- Bone Scan: In rare cases, a doctor may use a bone scan to look for bone tumors or compression fractures caused by osteoporosis.
+- Bone Scan: A doctor may use a bone scan to look for bone tumors or compression fractures caused by osteoporosis in rare cases.

 - Nerve Studies (Electromyography, EMG): This test measures electrical impulses produced by the nerves and responses of the muscles.
 This test can confirm nerve compression caused by herniated discs or the narrowing of the spinal canal (spinal stenosis).